What is Agile Content Management?

 Working with small units means you can try and test each modular chunk.
 If the customer response is positive, you can build on it, if not, you can take it in a different direction.
 This allows for incremental evolutionary development in contrast to waterfall methods which take a big idea and develop software to fit an inflexible unitary principle.
 Waterfall methods are high risk, clunky and often misfire.
 The iterative process of Agile allows for regular check-ins and feedback loops with the customer and the team, making sure that software develops in a way that is truly impactful and original.

-While the benefits are undeniable, many developers looking to implement Agile work principles have been let down by their CMS.
+While the benefits are undeniable, many developers looking to implement Agile work principles have been let down by their CMS as there are few CMSs that embrace the agile mindset.
 Most CMSs are developed with waterfall methods in mind, meaning a compiled HTML fits a singular product or display and often breaks existing endpoints when new elements are introduced.
-By contrast, a headless CMS only delivers the content by means of an API, enabling you to work with modular chunks that allow for greater product freedom.
+By contrast, a headless CMS only delivers the content by means of an API, enabling you to work with modular chunks that allow for greater product freedom and making it a much more agile CMS.

 For example, let's say you have a list article on your company’s blog.
 If you want to reuse this content in your app or catalog, normal HTML dictates that you have to build in these features from scratch.
 However, with headless CMS you can simply rearrange existing modular chunks into your desired format.
 This allows you to efficiently produce unified software across a diverse range of platforms.

 Agile is undoubtedly the future of content management.
 A brand’s ability to cope with the changing times and adapt their software accordingly will depend on the agility of their approach.
 The principles of Agile empower your employees to harness their maximum creativity, as well as the full innovative potential of teamwork.
-However, to truly reap the benefits of Agile you need a supportive CMS.
+However, to truly reap the benefits of this approach to content you need a truly agile CMS.
 That’s where we come in.
 GraphCMS works seamlessly with the principles of Agile content management, allowing your brand to fly!